nghianguyentek/psychology/scientific-research/method/process.md

 - A theory is a well-developed set of ideas that propose an explanation for observed phenomena.
 - A hypothesis is a testable prediction (and thus, falsifiable also) about how the world will behave if our idea is correct, and it is often worded as an if-else statement.
+- Deductive reasoning: apply the general principles
+- Inductive reasoning: based on observations to make reasonable prediction

 ```mermaid
 flowchart TD